Van Freeman White

 Van Freeman White (August 2, 1924 – July 14, 1993) was a politician from Minneapolis, Minnesota.
 He was the first African-American to be elected to the Minneapolis City Council, serving from 1980–1989.

 Life and career

 White was born in North Minneapolis in 1924.
 His father died when he was 10 years old leaving him, the eldest of his five siblings, responsible to help take care of the family.
-He attended Patrick Henry High School, graduating in 1943 and later working in construction.
-He became involved with several North Minneapolis community organizations and also began working with the Minnesota Department of Economic Security.
+He attended Camden High School, graduating in 1943 and later working in construction.
+White married his wife Javanese White in 1955 and had 2 children: son Perri White and daughter Javoni White.
+Before going into politics, White worked with the Minnesota Department of Economic Security.
+He also became involved with several North Minneapolis community organizations; in 1971, he founded the Willard Homewood Organization in Willard-Hay.